hikeventures/hikeventures.github.io/_posts/best/2017-01-02-best-backpacking-water-filters.markdown

 To remove viruses you can combine a filter with e.g. the Steripen Freedom (we have not tested if it effectively removes viruses).

 The Steripen uses an UV light against Viruses and can be recharged through the USB port.
-Also have a look at our <a href="#interview">interview</a> at the end of this article.
+Also have a look at our interview at the end of this article.

-Here is our <a href="#list">selection</a> of the best water filters for 2017 which I  have selected for hiking and backpacking.

 ---